rogowska/remitly_exercise_2024/README.md

 * isJsonFileCorrect_tests_py

 isJsonFileCorrect.py contains a method checking wether the file passed to this method is a valid JSON file.
+It takes one parameter, file object which we can read from.

 File isJsonFileCorrect_tests_py contains all the unit tests written with the help of unittest python library.